 Sit With It

 It sucks, I know… I know it’s hard and it hurts.
 But these are your feelings and you are entitled to them.
 They are valid and you are valid and so are all of your concerns.
 Sit with your feelings and acknowledge them.
-Give them a name, know that they are there and try not to judge them.
-Know that you are going through this and that it is temporary.
-Feelings are not facts: remember that.
+Give them a name, hold space for them, and try not to judge them.
+Know that that it is temporary.
+Feelings are not facts, remember that.